SnowyMouse/invader/README.md

   -r --reload-scripts          Only recompile sources referenced by the tag.
   -R --regenerate              Use the scenario tag's script source data as
                                data.
   -t --tags <dir>              Use the specified tags directory.
+Use multiple
+                               times to add more directories, ordered by precedence.
 ```